kirtan2605/KTH-EF2264-Operations-of-Space-Systems/README.md

   <div style="clear:both; margin-bottom:200px;"></div>
 </p>

 The results are seen more prominently using a heatmap to illustrate the variation of intersatellite distances.
+They also illustrate the different visibility windows as well as the the relative radial velocities between the satellites.
 <p align="center">
   <img src="src/datafiles/results/intersat_distances_heatmap.png" style="width:750px; height:auto; float:left;">
   <div style="clear:both; margin-bottom:200px;"></div>